Cascoda/cascoda-sdk/docs/guides/M2351-TrustZone-development-guide.md

 int function_for_secure(int i)
 {
+    //This function is nonsecure, so cannot access any secure
-    return (i+1);
+    //state, even though it is called from secure code. return (i+1);
 }

 void main()
 {
-	call_the_callback(function_for_secure);
+	int rval = call_the_callback(&function_for_secure);
+	printf("rval: %d\n", rval);
 }
 ```

 ### Implementation detail: Secure Gateway Veneers ###

 Changing between the secure and non-secure worlds is potentially dangerous.
-If it is not done carefully, untrusted software may gain access to the entire
+If it is not designed carefully, untrusted software may gain access to the
-system.
+entire system.

 To mitigate this problem, TrustZone chips allow the developer to define
 non-secure callable regions.
 These regions are the only place where